letstri/nixle/docs/providers/express.md

+---
+outline: deep
+---

 # Express

-To use Express with Nixle, you need to install the `@nixle/express` package.
+To use Express as the main provider with Nixle, you need to install the `@nixle/express` package.
+This package provides the necessary functionality for integrating Express into your Nixle application.

 ## Install

+You can install the `@nixle/express` package using npm, pnpm, yarn, or bun:

 ::: code-group